pubby/flat/README.md

 #### Differences from Standard Containrs

 - Due to using vectors internally, map's `value_type` is `std::pair<K, V>` instead of `std::pair<const K, V>`, and all iterators are `const_iterators`, by default.
 It's still possible to modify the stored values though - see below.
 - Flat containers have `O(log(n))` find complexity, but `O(n log(n))` insertion and deletion.
-They're ideal for when one doesn't need to store very much data, or for when one performs finds far more often than lookups.
+They're ideal for when one doesn't need to store very much data, or for when one performs finds far more often than insertions.

 #### New Member Functions
 - `has`